Bee-Lab/BeelabTestBundle/docs/index.md

 * Selecting checkboxes

   You can check many checkboxes using `self::tickCheckboxes($form, $values)`, using for values the same array you would use for a select multiple.
-This allows you to easily switch bewteen `true` and `false` in `multiple` option of `ChoiceType`.
+This allows you to easily switch between `true` and `false` in `multiple` option of `ChoiceType`.

 ### Fixtures-related